LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### [5] Build and run an httpd container

-Create a directory called html

-The file index.html is locateinside the html directory and add the following content
+The file index.html is located inside the html directory and add the following content, which does a single thing to display a paragraph with text **"Hello, World!"**.
 ```
   <html>
     <head> </head>